LukeGrahamLandry/franca/examples/gpu/maze_game/README.md

 - survive a certain number of rounds?
 - have shelves/farm be in the 3d world so you can take items out of the game and move them to a different instance of it in a different room.
+- buy a chess piece in the shop and bring it to a board to win

 stackie
 - write a program to match a pattern on the door?